KomodoPlatform/NotaryNodes/season4/candidates/daemonfox/README.md

 All mining and Notary proceeds will go towards this goal, to relaunch daemoncoins.com permanently, with active explorers, create web hooks to nSPV calls for the ERP solution, and bring online the pools needed to power a set of blockchain data structures and procedures for businesses to leverage.
 The plan is to build out several services that can be used singularly, or all in tandem.

 ### Project Involvement
-   - 2011-2013 actively mining BTC, LTC and several alts as they came into the ecosystem.
+   - 2011-2013 actively mining BTC, LTC and several alts as they came into the ecosystem
-	- From Solo wallet mining, to pool mining, to running local stratum solutions for my own miners.
+	- From Solo wallet mining, to pool mining, to running local stratum solutions for my own miners
 	- Began deploying explorers to test with other developers for new coins and projects.
-BTC, NMC, LTC and some early SciFi coins.
+BTC, NMC, LTC and some early SciFi coins
-   - 2014-2015 experimented with many open source block explorers for BTC, scrypt coins and other emerging coins including BTCD.
+   - 2014-2015 experimented with many open source block explorers for BTC, scrypt coins and other emerging coins including BTCD
-	- As I would mine new coins, I created one off explorers for myself, always hosted at daemoncoins.com until no longer needed.
+	- As I would mine new coins, I created one off explorers for myself, always hosted at daemoncoins.com until no longer needed
-	- Also started trying different pool software, and working with several open source exchange projects.
+	- Also started trying different pool software, and working with several open source exchange projects
    - 2016-2018 began building my own VMs and structuring a new GPU and ASIC mine.
-Dedicated Komodo mining and research began.
+Dedicated Komodo mining and research began
-	- Partnered with friends, we built out a server rack of dense GPU miners and some ASICs to participate in Komodo and other projects for the next several years.
+	- Partnered with friends, we built out a server rack of dense GPU miners and some ASICs to participate in Komodo and other projects for the next several years
-	- Joined many Komodo projects and volunteered time and testing,
+	- Joined many Komodo projects and volunteered time and testing
-	- Current participant in KMD, VRSC, LABS, DP, ZEXO, RFOX and am a SUPERNET holder, along with several other assets.
+	- Current participant in KMD, VRSC, LABS, DP, ZEXO, RFOX and am a SUPERNET holder, along with several other assets
-	- I was awarded a handful of bounties to date for different contests and testing done throughout the platform.
+	- I was awarded a handful of bounties to date for different contests and testing done throughout the platform
-		- Was 1 of 3 top pize winners during jl777 developing the POS64 solution, won by proving I could multi-daemon stake and gain an edge, leading to a patch.
+		- Was 1 of 3 top pize winners during jl777 developing the POS64 solution, won by proving I could multi-daemon stake and gain an edge, leading to a patch
 		- Won KMDLABS POS64 contests a few times as the alpha chains were tested.
-Ended as 1 of the top 5 total LABS holders day of final snapshot for production launch.
+Ended as 1 of the top 5 total LABS holders day of final snapshot for production launch
-   - 2019 to present maintain several servers and miners participating in many Komodo based projects.
+   - 2019 to present maintain several servers and miners participating in many Komodo based projects
-	- Secured and maintained a position in the KMDLABS notary node project.
+	- Secured and maintained a position in the KMDLABS notary node project
-	- Helped test many KMDLABS forks as well as the latest VRSC and KMD forks as they happened.
+	- Helped test many KMDLABS forks as well as the latest VRSC and KMD forks as they happened
-	- Won a VRSC reward for my help with the initial public testing of merged mining.
+	- Won a VRSC reward for my help with the initial public testing of merged mining
-	- Won a KMDLABS bounty for being the first to stake the most on a new fork and prove a bug.
+	- Won a KMDLABS bounty for being the first to stake the most on a new fork and prove a bug
-	- Successfully tested nSPV with jl777 with many transactions on the live KMD chain all working.
+	- Successfully tested nSPV with jl777 with many transactions on the live KMD chain all working
 	- edicated time to helping Windows users.
-Specifically, helping them stake in AGAMA when POS 64 coins did not have an easy way to do so.
+Specifically, helping them stake in AGAMA when POS 64 coins did not have an easy way to do so

 ### Projects Live Now